Oysters & Wine Pairing

 Our Oysters & Wine Tip: Thorn – Riesling

-This Riesling from Wijngoed Thorn has a characteristic green-yellow colour and a fragrant aroma bursting with ripe fruit, such as peach, lychee, mango and even a hint of refined petroleum.
-It offers a beautiful, dry and soft finish, enriched with the typical, refined Riesling acids.
-This wine is grand and offers a complex and balanced taste experience.
+This Riesling from Wijngoed Thorn has a distinctive greenish-yellow color and a fragrant aroma bursting with ripe fruit, such as peach, lychee, and mango, with a hint of refined petroleum.
+The wine offers a beautiful, dry, and smooth finish, enriched with the typical, refined Riesling acidity.
+It is smooth and friendly, yet complex enough to offer a layered and balanced tasting experience.

 16,50